Cuis-Smalltalk/Learning-Cuis/SamplePackage2.md

 ### Package loading

-You should know how Cuis finds packages to load.
+It is good to understand how Cuis finds packages to load.

 Cuis looks in "standard places".
 What places?
+How do we find out?

 There is a handy tool that searched for selectors by partial name match.